 Day 2 in Lisbon

-Today’s itinerary will cover the sights in the Alfama, Baixa and the Barrio Alto districts in the downtown.
-This is the most touristy part of Lisbon and will be a long day.
+Day Two of this ‘3 Days in Lisbon’ itinerary will take you through the main sights in the Alfama, Baixa and the Barrio Alto districts.
+This is the most touristy part of Lisbon and thus it will be a long day.

 1. Check out the Viewpoints